PeriniM/ShapeDocking/README.md

 - **Polygon Generation**: The current implementation of the project uses a fixed set of polygons.
 In the future, it would be interesting to generate random polygons and test the algorithm on them.

+- **Continuous edges**: The current implementation of the project uses discrete edges.
+In the future, it would be interesting to use continuous edges and test the algorithm on them.

 ## References

 - [A Polygon and Point-Based Approach to Matching Geospatial Features](https://www.mdpi.com/2220-9964/6/12/399)